roznerx/Restaurant-Page/README.md

-# "Restaurant-Page" for The Odin Project
+# "Restaurant Page" for The Odin Project

 Made by **roznerx** (ignaciorosner@gmail.com)